stevstrong/Arduino_STM32/STM32F1/libraries/A_STM32_Examples/examples/Communication/USB-uart-w-signals/readme.md

 ### esp8266 AT command processor

-You can use the usb-serial-uart bridge to connect to an ESP-01 - ESP8266 and simply type, send the relevant AT commands. the commands would be funnelled back and fro between the host - stm32f103 (e.g. blue pill) - esp8266 (esp-01)
+You can use the usb-serial-uart bridge to connect to an ESP-01 - ESP8266 and simply type, send the relevant AT commands. the commands would be tunnelled back and forth between the host - stm32f103 (e.g. blue pill) - esp8266 (esp-01)

 As i found it getting a little tedious doing so, i made a little 'command processor' that hooks into the